currymike123/CS1/week9/week9.md

 System.out.println(numbers); // prints something like [I@6d06d69c
 ```

-This is not what I expected.
 This is the memory address of the array.
 Remember that an array is a collection of items stored at contiguous memory locations.
 The memory address is the address of the first element of the array.

 This is called a <b>reference</b> to the array.
 The reference is the memory address of the first element of the array.